Family Farm services

 For a couple of years after the completion of the M40, this was the last service station before Birmingham.
 A 1986 report concluded that the opening of Family Farm northbound made the route "full", and that, other than Cherwell Valley already planned, there was no need for any more services in Oxfordshire.

 Originally this road was the single carriageway A43 between Oxford and Northampton.
-What's now known as the two southbound service areas were both built in around the late 1960s, each as a garage.
+What's now known as the two southbound service areas were both built in around the late 1960s, each as a garage, with the southern one branded Esso.
 At the same time, one of the early branches of Little Chef opened next to the southernmost petrol station.
-This was open 24 hours a day at one time.
+This Little Chef was open 24 hours a day at one time.

 The northernmost petrol station was built on an old piece of road which was left over from when the A43 was straightened in the 1940s.
 This has given it a lot of space, which is mostly used as an unofficial lay-by.
 As a result, it was known as Lay-by Garage, and some properties next to it (demolished in 1998), were known as 'Lay-by Cottages'.